-To understand stress and know what to do about it, it is important to learn the difference between different forms of stress.
+Understanding the stress and knowing what to do is essential to learning the difference between different forms of stress.
 (1, 5)

 - Acute stress is the most common way that stress occurs.
-It is short-term stress that often occurs when thinking about pressures of recent or upcoming events, such as deadlines, a wedding, or an important meeting.
-Such stress may lead to headaches or an upset stomach, but once the event is over, it resolves and does not lead to long-term problems.
+Short-term stress often arises when considering pressures of recent or upcoming events, such as deadlines, weddings, or important meetings.
+Such stress may lead to headaches or an upset stomach, but it resolves once the event is over and does not lead to long-term problems.
 Acute stress can also be caused by an accident or injury.
 (5)

 - Episodic Acute stress is a frequently experienced acute stress.
 For example, if you have trouble keeping organized, you may be stressed with hard deadlines or meetings where you have to present your ideas.
-Those experiencing episodic acute stress tend to become more tense, irritable and worried.
-Their risk of high blood pressure, heart disease and chronic stress is higher.
+Those experiencing episodic acute stress tend to become more tense, irritable, and worried.
+Their risk of high blood pressure, heart disease, and chronic stress are higher.
 (5)

-- Chronic stress is the most harmful type of stress and is a silent killer by leading to other serious health problems.
+- Chronic stress is the most harmful type of stress and is a silent killer, leading to other serious health problems.
 Chronic stress is long-term and ongoing.
-Living in a dysfunctional family, having an unhappy marriage, ongoing poverty, continuous experiences of abuse, or a high-pressure job are all examples of what can lead to chronic stress.
-When the source of stress is ongoing and one doesn’t find a way to cope or stop the issue, the body stops seeking solutions.
+Living in a dysfunctional family, having an unhappy marriage, persistent poverty, continuous experiences of abuse, or a high-pressure job can lead to chronic stress.
+When the source of stress is ongoing, and one doesn’t find a way to cope or stop the issue, the body stops seeking solutions.
 Chronic stress can become unnoticed.
-It easy to get used to the stress and start viewing it as a norm.
+It is easy to get used to the stress and start viewing it as a norm.
 When you see others experiencing similar situations, it’s even easier to believe it is not a big deal.
-The body can’t be fooled though.
+The body can’t be fooled, though.
 Chronic stress can affect someone’s overall well-being, including physical and mental health.
 It can lead to serious consequences, including chronic health issues, heart attacks, strokes, violent actions, and suicide.
 (5)

 Causes of Stress